-Although the symbolic dynamics of this network can be constructed in a way similar to the one-dimensional case, here we will only present results for the data-dependent control strategy.
+Although the symbolic dynamics of this network can be constructed in a way similar to the one-dimensional case \cite{Pethel}, here we will only present results for the data-dependent control strategy and although it is outside the our objectives the optimization of control sites we believe that this idea can be adapted to other contexts like the presented in \cite{Cornelius}.

 The following figure shows evolution of the controlled system a a function of the time.

 In this example, the controlled system is written as:

 where $u^i_t=u^i({\bf s}_t)$.